Pre-training via Denoising for Molecular Property Prediction: Methodology

 Starting with an input molecule $\inputmolset \in \Dus$, we perturb it by adding i.i.d.
 Gaussian noise to its atomic positions $\pos_i$.
 That is, we create a noisy version of the molecule:

 The noise scale $\poscoeff$ is a tuneable hyperparameter (an interpretation of which is given in \cref{sec:force-field}).
-We train the model by treating it as a denoising autoencoder and minimizing the following loss with respect to $\theta$:
+We train the model as a denoising autoencoder by minimizing the following loss with respect to $\theta$:

 The distribution $p(\noisyinputmolset, \inputmolset)$ corresponds to sampling a structure $\inputmolset$ from $\Dus$ and adding noise to it according to \cref{eq:noising}.
 Note that the model predicts the noise, not the original coordinates.
-Next, we motivate using denoising as our pre-training objective.
+Next, we motivate denoising as our pre-training objective for molecular modelling.